raaz-crypto/raaz/README.md

 level interface can just ignore these individual components and use only the top level library `raaz` much like any other package.
 For users who do care about changing the underlying implementation, having an overall picture of these components is helpful.
+We assume some familiarity with the backpack system of mixin style modules for Haskell for the rest of this section.

-Any primitive that raaz supports is supported through its `Interface` module.
-Typically such Interface module needs to be _mixed in_ with an appropriate `Implementation` module for it to be useful.
-Two packages are of at most importance here.
+The overall picture can be simplified as follows: Any primitive that raaz supports is exposed through its `Interface` module which in turn depends on an appropriate `Implementation` module.
+This dependency is satisfied by the `mixin` mechanism of backpack.

-1. The package `raaz:prim-indef` exposes an `Interface` module for each primitive that raaz supports.
+1. The package `raaz:prim-indef` exposes an `Interface` module one for each primitive that raaz supports.
 For example, the `Blake2b.Interface` provides access to [blake2b][blake2] hashing.
    However, this package cannot be used as such because it is a _package with a hole_.
-One needs to actually mixin implementations of blake2 to make it usable.
+One needs to actually _mixin_ a module with name `Blake2b.Implementation` for this to work.

 2. The `Implementation` modules are provided by the component `raaz:implementation`.
 By listing both `raaz:prim-indef` and